The story of Tatacoa

 How to get around

 Explore the Tatacoa Desert by tuk-tuk, bicycle, or walking.
 If you spend a night inside the Tatacoa Desert, you can opt to walk.
 However, we recommend renting a bike or tuk-tuk + guide to move around much faster.
 You can rent bikes in Villavieja or with your accommodation or book a biking tour online.
+Of course you can also rent a car, which makes it easier to visit everything if you’re short on time!

 How much time you need